-Looking for a benzodiazepine detox for yourself or a loved one?
+Looking for a benzodiazepine detox center for yourself or a loved one?
 Our approach to detox creates both comfort and safety for a withdrawal process that can be dangerous without medical supervision.

 Since the effects of benzos include a reduction of anxiety, they are often prescribed to patients who are living with anxiety disorders.
 Benzos produce their effects by stimulating the GABA neurotransmitters of the brain which are responsible for various motor and cognitive functions.